Base coat colours

 When roan horses get skin injuries on their bodies, the scarred area grows back in their base coat colour without roaning, leaving visible marks.

-This roan test works well for Quarter Horses and related breeds, and most pony breeds.
+This roan test works well for most pony breeds.

-This roan test is NOT an indication of roan status for the following breeds:
+This roan test is also NOT an indication of roan status for the following breeds: